60 Reading Challenge Ideas For Adults & Kids (2023 Free Tracker)

 33. Read books trending online

 Goodreads personalizes its recommendations based on what you’ve read, your book ratings, and what other readers are saying.
-Book Riot compiles a list based on current trends and pop culture references.
-Both of these sites can give you excellent recommendations.

 34. Pick a few unknown books